open-component-model/ocm/docs/formats/repositories/README.md

 # Open Component Model Repository Types

-Repository specifications describe (and finally implement) dedicated technical ways how to access OCM content stored in some technical storage backend.
+Repository specifications describe (and finally implement) dedicated technical ways of how to access OCM content stored in a technical storage backend of a dedicated type.
+Therefore, they are typed.
+A repository type defines

-They are types.
-A repository type specifies the specification format of a repository specification and the technical procedure how to access the OCM model content in an instance of this repository determined by the information store in the specification.
+- the specification format of a repository specification used to describe a dedicated repository instance
+- the technical procedure how to access the OCM model content in an instance of this repository determined by the information stored in such a repository specification.

 ## Specification

 Every repository specification has a [type](../../names/repositorytypes.md) and a specification version.
-The specification version defines the attribute set used to describe the information required by the implementation to address the repository instance.
+The specification version defines the attribute set used to describe the information required by the implementation to identify and gain access the repository instance (without access credentials).

 A repository specification is a yaml/json data fragment with the following fields: